gwastro/pycbc/docs/workflow/pycbc_make_coinc_search_workflow.rst

     RHEL6 (or a similar derivative) is a suitable platform.
 The ``/cvmfs`` filesystem contains ``pycbc_inspiral`` bundles that are built on the ``x86_64_rhel_6`` platform and are suitable for use on the OSG.
-For instructions on how to build PyInstaller bundled executables, see the page :ref:`using_pyinstaller_binaries`.
+For instructions on how to build PyInstaller bundled executables, see the page :ref:`building_bundled_executables`.

 In order for ``pycbc_inspiral`` to be sent to worker nodes it must be available via a remote protocol, either http, gsiftp, or CVMFS.
 Releases of